oracle/cloud-native-devops-workshop/containers/nodejs-rolling-router-wercker/README.md

 ![Logo](images/Fork-hello-world.png)

-Then clone the project build and push the image to Docker hub (change the repository bolded to match your Docker hub account):
+Then clone the project build and push the image to Docker hub (change the repository bolded to match your Git-hub and Docker hub accounts):

 <pre>
 mkdir hello-world